 He said the rules were so restrictive that his girlfriend, Clara Biggs, had to go to Nehemiah Group staff to get her heart medication — and once had to wait hours for it.

 He said that after he left the hotel where the Khans were putting up the Tent City folks, he stayed for a time with friends, then slept on the banks of the Delaware River.
-Eventually, he moved to a new tent city several blocks from the old one, dubbed Backwoods, and became the mayor.
+Eventually, he moved to a new tent city several blocks from the old one, dubbed Backwoods.
+Ortis was the mayor.

 But the heavy snow and other hardships were wearing, and residents moved out — including, finally, Ortis and Biggs.
-By April, they had their own place and Ortis was planning on getting a culinary certification.
+By April, they had their own place.
+And by then, she was pregnant (she later miscarried).
+Ortis, meanwhile, had a new plan: getting a culinary school certification.

-Given convoluted stories like Ortis', it is not surprising that the Khans have been unable to keep track of all those they took out of Tent City.
+Given such convoluted stories, it is not surprising that the Khans have been unable to keep track of all those they took out of Tent City.

 But Kahn does not believe New Life failed.
 Perhaps, he said, he's helped even the folks who returned to the streets.